prometheus/prometheus/Documentation/format/chunks.md

 The following describes the format of a single chunks file, which is created in the `chunks/` directory of a block.
 The maximum size per segment file is 512MiB.

-Chunks in the files are referenced from the index by the in-file offset in the 4 LSB and the segment sequence number in the bigher 4 MSBs.
+Chunks in the files are referenced from the index by the in-file offset in the 4 LSB and the segment sequence number in the higher 4 MSBs.

 ```
 ┌────────────────────────────────────────┬──────────────────────┐